garbear/unqlocked/README.txt

 like any other add-on.

+== Do a trick ==
+Run UnQlocked as a script and press L to cycle layouts (same dimensions only).

 == Creating your own clock ==
 Clocks are defined by an XML layout file in the layouts folder.
 In the root
-<layout> tag you will need three tags.
+<layout> node you will need three tags.
 * <background>
     A comma-separated list of entities.
 Each entity can be multiple characters (such as L' or AE).
 Whitespace is ignore, so use multiple lines